 Student properties offer a great opportunity for investors.
 With over two million individuals enrolled in universities across the UK, the demand for this asset class is astronomical.

 Student lets are favourable amongst investors as they are typically much less expensive to purchase than standard rentals.
-This decrease in price combined with the high demands leads to robust rental yields on this asset type.
+This lower price, combined with the high demand, leads to robust rental yields on this asset type.

 Houses In Multiple Occupation (HMO)

-They can be highly lucrative for investors and reportedly offer three times the rental yields than standard buy-to-let.
+They can be highly lucrative for investors, typically generating significantly higher rental yields than standard buy-to-let properties.

 Firstly, it can be challenging to secure a mortgage against the property, as lenders treat these homes differently from standard buy-to-lets.
-Additionally, many other regulations are associated with this style of home, mainly linked to health and safety.
-Moreover, these properties can be much more time consuming due to a higher turnover of tenants.
+Additionally, many other regulations are associated with HMOs, mainly linked to health and safety.
+Moreover, these rental properties can be much more time-consuming due to a higher turnover of tenants.